 Praised by Opera News as a "vocally charismatic" performer with a "golden tenor", Martin Bakari continues to distinguish himself as a dynamic artist in a wide array of musical and theatrical genres.
 A 2018 George London Competition award winner, Mr. Bakari’s 2018-19 season brings debuts with Atlanta Opera and Arizona Opera as Charlie Parker in Daniel Schnyder's Charlie Parker's Yardbird, Seattle Opera and Fort Worth Opera as Peter the Honeyman in Porgy & Bess, PROTOTYPE Festival and Trinity Wall Street in Ellen Reid’s dreams of the new world, Symphoria as the tenor soloist in Messiah, Brooklyn Art Song Society for a concert of music by George Gershwin, and returns to Portland Opera as the Visitor in Philip Glass' In the Penal Colony, Cincinnati Opera as Don Curzio in Le nozze di Figaro, and On Site Opera as Genji in the world premiere of Michi Wiancko’s Murasaki’s Moon at the Metropolitan Museum of Art.
-Mr. Bakari returns to Seattle Opera as Triquet in Eugene Onegin in the winter of 2020 and returns to Fort Worth Opera that spring.
+His 2019-20 season includes reprisals of the role of Ferrando in Cosí fan tutte with Syracuse Opera and Wynton Marsalis’ Abyssinian Mass with Marsalis and the Jazz at Lincoln Center Orchestra, returns to Seattle Opera as Triquet in Eugene Onegin and Fort Worth Opera as Dr. Blind in Die Fledermaus, and his Carnegie Hall debut as the tenor soloist in Carmina Burana with the Cecilia Chorus of New York.